rtmigo/dmk_py/README.md

 [![Generic badge](https://img.shields.io/badge/Python-3.7+-blue.svg)](#)
 [![Generic badge](https://img.shields.io/badge/OS-Linux%20|%20macOS%20|%20Windows-blue.svg)](#)

 `ksf` encrypts individual data entries.
+Entries are files or strings.
 Entries can be added, updated and removed.

 Entries are identified with **secret names**.
 Knowing the secret name of an entry, you can access the data of that particular entry.